lydell/tiny-decoders/README.md

 This decoder would try `decoder1` first.
 If it fails, go on and try `decoder2`.
 If that fails, present both errors.
 I consider this a blunt tool.

 - If you want either a string or a number, use [multi](#multi).
 This let’s you switch between any JSON types.
 - For objects that can be decoded in different ways, use [fieldsUnion](#fieldsunion).
-If that’s not possible, use [fields](#fields) and look for the field(s) that tell which variant you’ve got.
-Then run the appropriate decoder for the rest of the object.
+If that’s not possible, see the [untagged union example](examples/untagged-union.test.ts) for how you can approach the problem.

 The above approaches result in a much simpler [DecoderError](#decodererror) type, and also results in much better error messages, since there’s never a need to present something like “decoding failed in the following 2 ways: …”